Here's What Happens Next . . .

 Step 2: Lender appointment

 Hopefully you have already taken care of this!!
-Get Pre-Approved for your loan first.
+Get Pre-Qualified for your loan first.
 Here's the first step

 But if not...